 05 Oct What California societal woes are directly related to our family and juvenile dependency courts?

-Suicide, mental health disorders, physical illnesses (see Kaiser’s ACES study on the CDC website), substance abuse, parental alienation, isolation, climate control (families living apart, parties of one, no shared resources), loneliness, poverty, homelessness, etc. We have a created a society of adults who were damaged as children by our own “family” court systems and we are now in the third and fourth generations of victims of these “family” courts.
-The organization that told us “children are resilient”, the Association of Family and Conciliation Courts also told us that we shouldn’t be concerned about separating a child from his/her primary caregiver, thus #NoAFCC.
-These “professionals” now get to treat the same adults who were damaged as children and make even more profit off of the damage they created.
+Suicide, mental health disorders, physical illnesses (see Kaiser’s ACES study on the CDC website), substance abuse, parental alienation, isolation, climate control (families living apart, parties of one, no shared resources), loneliness, poverty, homelessness, etc. We have a created a society of adults who were damaged as children by our own “family” court systems and now we are in the third and fourth generations of victims of these “family” courts.
+The organization that told us “children are resilient”, the Association of Family and Conciliation Courts also told us that we shouldn’t be concerned about separating a child from his/her primary caregiver.
+These AFCC “professionals” now get to treat the broken and lost adults whom they harmed as children AND make even more profit off of the damage they created.

 Parents need jury trial rights to #ResolveConflictQuickly and we need to stop AFCC members from profiting off of breaking up our families and separating children from their parents by allowing other professionals, not tied to the AFCC, into our family and juvenile dependency courts as witnesses.

 In stark contrast to California’s societal woes are those of our neighbor, Mexico.
 It is not their family court system that is the problem, its their criminal court system.
 The family court judges in Mexico keep “patria potestad” or parental authority, with both parents, and also with extended to family members (uncles, aunts, grandparents, etc).
 In stark contrast to California, only in rare cases does a judge take legal custody of a child away from an adult in Mexico.
 “Guarda y custodia”, or the care of very young children, usually stays with their mother.